Since 1994, swimming and water safety has been a statutory element of the national curriculum for physical education in England.

 The current arrangements for Swimming are:

-- Wednesday – Primary swimmers: focussed taught session, water confidence, stroke development, water safety
+- Wednesday – Lower Primary swimmers: focussed taught session, water confidence, stroke development, water safety

-The school has employed its own Level 3+ swimming teachers, who are part of the school staff, supporting teaching and learning across the curriculum, but leading on swimming teaching in the school.
-The Swimming lead teacher ensures that staff are aware of their responsibilities with regards to the normal pool operating procedures (NOP) and emergency Action planning (EAP)
+The school has its own swimming teachers, lifeguards and staff with Rescue Award Qualifications, who are supervised by Little Fish School and part of the school staff, supporting teaching and learning across the curriculum, but leading on swimming teaching in the school.
+In each session the Swimming lead teacher ensures that staff are aware of their responsibilities with regards to the normal pool operating procedures (NOP) and emergency Action planning (EAP)

 - Rachel Quick